Westbrook vs Harden the highlight when NBA playoffs open | FOX Sports

 They swapped spectacular highlights during the regular season: Westbrook averaging a triple-double in carrying Oklahoma City after Kevin Durant’s departure; Harden leading the league in assists for a high-octane Houston offense that shattered the NBA record for 3-pointers.

-”As great a season as LeBron (James) and Kawhi (Leonard) have been having, the two main guys on the card, the main draws, have been James Harden and Russell Westbrook,” Hall of Famer and TNT analyst Reggie Miller said. ”And to have both of those guys go at one another in the first round – former teammates, great friends, two leading scorers – from our side, this is a dream matchup to sit and have a chance to watch.”
+”As great of a season as LeBron (James) and Kawhi (Leonard) have had, the two main guys on the card, the main draw, have been James Harden and Russell Westbrook,” Hall of Famer and TNT analyst Reggie Miller said. ”And to have both of those guys go at one another in the first round – former teammates, great friends, the two leading scorers in the Association – from our side … this is a dream matchup to sit and have a chance to watch.”

 Now one of them will be gone by May.